Cheezmeister/bftl/README.md

 ## TODO

+- [ ] Stop using this list, and dogfood instead
 - [x] Pull in sample tasks
 - [ ] Parse #project and @contexts
 - [ ] Implement edit existing tasks